Tutorial

 Run a scan.

 The Scan… button kicks off an inventory walker.
-The walker reads every DICOM under the raw input, clusters folders into BIDS subjects by their PatientID tag, groups files into series by their SeriesInstanceUID, and stamps each series with a bids_guess_* entity tuple plus a confidence score.
+It reads metadata from inside every file (DICOM tags, EDF / FIF headers), clusters folders into BIDS subjects by PatientID, groups files into series by SeriesInstanceUID, and stamps each series with a bids_guess_* entity tuple plus a confidence score.
+The status chips (valid / warnings / error / skipped) tick to their final counts as it runs.

 Step 3